SamarthPyati/seam-carving/README.md

 # Seam Carving

-Seam Carving is an implementation of content-aware image resizing algorithm that selectively removes or inserts pixels in an image to change its dimensions while preserving important visual content without any application of machine learning.
+Seam Carving is an implementation of content-aware image resizing algorithm that selectively removes or inserts pixels in an image to change its dimensions while preserving important visual content without any application of extensive machine learning models.

 ## Demo
 <p align="center">